Equifax execs dumped stock before the hack news went public

 As Bloomberg reports, three of the company’s senior executives sold nearly $1.8 million in shares after the company learned internally that it had exposed the private data, including social security and driver’s license numbers, of as many as 143 million people in the U.S.

-Those executives are Chief Financial Officer and Corporate VP John Gamble who sold $946,374 worth of shares, President of U.S. Information Solutions Joseph Loughran who dumped $584,099 in stock and President of Workforce Solutions Rodolfo Ploder who sold $250,458 in shares.
+The transactions in question were initiated by Chief Financial Officer and Corporate VP John Gamble, who sold $946,374 worth of shares; President of U.S. Information Solutions Joseph Loughran, who dumped $584,099; and President of Workforce Solutions Rodolfo Ploder, who sold $250,458 in shares.
 As Bloomberg notes, these transactions were not pre-scheduled trades and they took place on August 2, three days after the company learned of the hack.

 While news of the massive privacy failure just blew up, the hack took place from mid-May to July.
 The company described the hack in a statement on Thursday: